-• OpenWrt 19.07 introduced the urgnd entropy daemon that serves the same function as the haveged service, which we have been recommending.
+• OpenWrt 19.07 introduced the urngd entropy daemon that serves the same function as the haveged service, which we have been recommending.
 To not have two redundant entropy daemons in this release we remove urngd in favor of haveged in the v2020.1 release series.

-- High chance of ending in a soft-bricked state for Ubiquiti EdgeRouter-X. Workaround is to repeat initial installation using the serial console. (#1937) - Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN_V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN_IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728) - This affects virtual interface types like bridges and VXLAN. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243)

-Optimizations in Gluon 2018.1 have significantly improved memory usage.
+- High chance of ending in a soft-bricked state for Ubiquiti EdgeRouter-X. Workaround is to repeat initial installation using the serial console. (#1937) - Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN_V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN_IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728) - This affects virtual interface types like bridges and VXLAN. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) - Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) - This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243) - Optimizations in Gluon 2018.1 have significantly improved memory usage.
 There are still known bugs leading to unreasonably high load that we hope to solve in future releases.